Ozzie Albies Preview, Player Props: Braves vs. Cardinals

-The Atlanta Braves, including Ozzie Albies (.356 batting average in his past 10 games), take on starting pitcher Dakota Hudson and the St. Louis Cardinals at Truist Park, Wednesday at 7:20 PM ET.
+The Atlanta Braves and Ozzie Albies (.432 slugging percentage over his past 10 games, including two homers), battle starter Adam Wainwright and the St. Louis Cardinals at Truist Park, Thursday at 7:20 PM ET.

-He notched a home run while going 2-for-5 in his previous game against the Cardinals.
+He had a hitless performance in his most recent game (0-for-5) against the Cardinals.

 Ozzie Albies Game Info & Props vs. the Cardinals